-This list of Oliver Twist Characters includes Oliver Twist, the Artful Dodger, Mr. Sowerberry, Nancy, Bill Sikes, Noah Claypole, Fagin and more.
+This list of Oliver Twist characters includes Oliver Twist, the Artful Dodger, Mr. Sowerberry, Nancy, Bill Sikes, Noah Claypole, Fagin and more.

 Oliver Twist Characters